roysmanfo/Flux/COMMANDS.md

 # List of all available `cr` commands
 This is a list of all available cr commands.
 *In each command the cr part before the command name has been omitted, except for the `cr` command, which doesn't need it.*

+You can also check the [docs](./docs/README.md) for more detailed information

 Commands with a `!` in front are commands still in development

 Command | Description